Skip to main content

 No Objects

-Don't make the mistake of thinking that all verbs need an object all the time.
-Only transitive verbs want objects.
-There are many verbs that never wnat any objects, known as non-transitive verbs.
+Don't make the mistake of thinking that all verbs need an object all the time!
+Only transitive verbs want objects. that is what makes them transitive.
+There are many verbs that never want any objects, known as non-transitive verbs.

 Multiple Cases

-Some verbs can accept a mixture of cases.
-When this happens, it is not because either case can serve the same meaning rather but because the difference in case changes the verb's meaning.
+Some verbs can accept two cases for their direct objects.
+When this happens, it is not because either case can serve the same meaning rather, but it is because the difference in case changes the verb's meaning.

 Example 1: tak/a (acc) - (take, like with a hand)